 It is a natural and commonplace component of the mastery of aerial arts to get stuck, fall onto the crash-mats, have tender or stiff muscles and/or joints, and find that some positions squeeze the thighs, stomach, or other parts of the body.
 Some children are more physically sensitive than others, so if you are concerned about your child’s physical safety in class, be sure to chat to their coach or the studio leader on the day.

 If your child is unable to attend their scheduled class for any reason, please email us at email@example.com to advise us.
 We do appreciate advanced warning where possible so that we may accommodate another child that requires a make up class, or to ensure that we can manage our coach to student ratio effectively.

-We make sure to offer trial classes so that all students get a taster before signing up for the term.
+We make sure to offer school holiday programs so that all students get a taster before signing up for the term.
+We can sometimes offer trial classes (subject to availability) if our classes are not booked out.
 If you think you might have extremely extenuating circumstances, please don’t hesitate to contact us.

 You can absolutely drop your child off - it’s not necessary to stay for the class, and in many cases we find students maintain focus more when their caregiver isn’t in close contact.
 We do request that your child arrives no earlier than 10 mins prior to the start of class, and is picked up within 10 mins after the advertised finish time, as we cannot guarantee any supervision will be available outside of these times.

 Every child’s energy requirements are different but we generally recommend a small, healthy snack between 30 and 90 mins prior to class starting.
 Something as simple as a piece of fruit, some rice crackers and hummus, or even a handful of nuts and dried fruit is ideal as it will give your child sustained energy without being too heavy.

 There’s nothing worse than eating a big meal or smoothie just before class, as turning upside-down while doing vigorous activity with a full tummy is a recipe for disaster!